 In that moment, at the crowded VFW hall, I was able to sing a beautiful song and move the hearts of the people in the audience.

 When the song was over there was a moment of silence, and then the audience erupted and clapped and went bonkers.
 It was a great moment.

 December of 2012 was a really busy month for me, I was running Balloon Distractions and also doing consulting work for a company headquartered in Philadelphia.
 I was constantly on flights between Philadelphia and Tampa.
 It was one of those rare days when I was home in Tampa and able to work from my home office.

 I was doing some admin work when I took a break and clicked over to Slate to check out the news.
 I saw a story about a shooting unfolding at an elementary school in Massachusetts.
 I got up from my desk and walked out to my living room to watch CNN on the TV.

-I wept because we were so close to Christmas day, a holiday that is all about love for children, a holiday that celebrates the BIRTH of a child.
+I wept because we were so close to Christmas, a holiday that’s about love for children, a holiday that celebrates the BIRTH of a child.
 I wept because of the love I have for my own daughters… I could only imagine the pain those parents were going through when they learned the news.

-Any mass shooting is a horrible tragedy, but the Newtown massacre extinguished the lives of 22 children who woke up that morning with an expectation that the world around them was a good place in which they were loved, well cared for, and kept safe from the evil is OUT THERE in the world.
+Any mass shooting is a horrible tragedy, but the Newtown massacre extinguished the lives of 22 children who woke up that morning with an expectation that the world around them was a safe place in which they were loved, well cared for, and kept away from any evil OUT THERE in the world.